mate-academy/layout_dia/README.md

 # Dia landing page

 ## Short description:
-Page has header, footer and 6 sections.
-Includes carusel, "drop-down" menu, form to sending massage and references to itselfs parts.
+A Page has a header, footer, and six sections.
+Includes carousel, "drop-down" menu, form to sending messages, and references to itself parts.
-With technically side has semantic tags, file with reset properties, inputs with types and requiring, and hover effects for all interacting elements.
+With technical side has semantic tags, a file with reset properties, inputs with types and requirements, and hover effects for all interacting elements.
-The project has 4 screen extensions:
+The project has four screen extensions:
   - mobile (to 639px)
   - tablet (640-1023px);
   - small desktop (1024-1259px);